kevinolega/callcentertrainingtips/_posts/2018-10-09-answering-surveys.md

 I also have challenges to face that will likely grow me into a better person.

-Challenges develop your problem solving skills and if you're the type person who is pursuing wealth, health and happiness, problem solving skills are a key element to the attainment of these pursuits.
+Challenges develop your problem-solving skills and if you're the type person who is pursuing wealth, health and happiness, problem-solving skills are a key element to the attainment of these pursuits.

 **5.)
 If you can change something in your life, what would it be and why do you want to change it?**